InstantWebP2P/papp-browser/README.md

 * for linux user, double click on start_linux.sh or execute it on terminal window

+### Launch papp browser with executable

+* for windows user, double click on papp.exe

+* for mac user, double click on papp.app

+* for linux user, double click on papp

 ### then, input your user key,

 ### then, google chrome browser will show up